jbuck95/glossator-nvim/README.md

 # Glossator

-Glossator is a Neovim plugin for (mainly myself, but also) anyone who not only writes texts but also edits them — editors, translators, reviewers.
+Glossator is a Neovim plugin for (mainly myself, but also) anyone who not only writes but also edits text — editors, translators, reviewers.
 It adds three things to enhance the writing workflow: visible inline markings that disappear when exported, a synchronous note window that runs alongside the text, and a contextual toolbar